lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 When All-1 fragment is received, it indicates that the transmission is finished.
 Since the last window is not full, the MIC will be used to detect if all the fragments have been received.
-A correct MIC indicates the end of the transmission but the receiver must stay alive an Inactivity timer period to answer to empty All-1 fragment the sender may send if the ACK with Bitmap is lost.
+A correct MIC indicates the end of the transmission but the receiver must stay alive an Inactivity timer period to answer to empty All-1 fragment the sender may send if the ACK is lost.

 If All-1 fragment has not been received, the receiver expects a new window.
 It waits for the next fragment.
 If the window value has not changed, the received fragments are part of a retransmission.
-A receiver that has already received a fragment should discard it, otherwise, it updates the received fragment memory.
-If all the bits of the Bitmap are set to one, the receiver may send a Bitmap without waiting for an All-0 fragment.
+A receiver that has already received a fragment should discard it, otherwise, it updates the Bitmap.
+If all the bits of the Bitmap are set to one, the receiver may send an ACK without waiting for an All-0 fragment.

 If the window value is set to the next value, this means that the sender has received